QDeltaSoft/qradiopredict/README.md

 Download
 --------

-QRadioPredict is distributed as source code package and binaries for Linux.
+QRadioPredict is distributed as source code package and binaries for Linux and Windows.
 Please see https://sourceforge.net/projects/qradiopredict/ for downloads.
 To run QRadioPredict you need to have installed the following:
 - Qt >= 4.7
 - Sqlite 3